Mary DeTurris Poust

 (See Mary’s Testimonial Page for more reviews.)

-Mary DeTurris Poust is a nationally recognized public speaker, retreat leader, blogger, and author of six books on Catholicism and spirituality.
+Mary DeTurris Poust is a nationally recognized public speaker, retreat leader, blogger, and author of six books on Catholicism and spirituality and four books of spiritual reflections for Liturgical Press.
 She recently returned from leading a pilgrimage to Italy, and has addressed the United States Conference of Catholic Bishops on the subject of social media.
 Whether she is speaking in a university setting, a parish, a women’s conference, retreat or other gathering, Mary will tailor her presentation to the specific needs of your audience.

-Mary, who is Director of Communications for the Roman Catholic Diocese of Albany and has been featured on CNN, is frequently heard on Catholic radio, including multiple appearances on A Conversation with Cardinal Dolan and Busted Halo on The Catholic Channel on SiriusXM.
-She currently is a regular contributor to Morning Air on Relevant Radio, which reaches 36 markets in 18 states across the United States.
+Mary, who is Director of Communications for the Roman Catholic Diocese of Albany and has been featured on CNN, is frequently heard on Catholic radio, including multiple appearances on A Conversation with Cardinal Dolan and Busted Halo on The Catholic Channel on SiriusXM and Morning Air on Relevant Radio.
 She is the former co-host of Guided by Grace, a television program on Telecare in the New York metropolitan area.

 Book her for your event today by emailing her.